 Because of the generosity of the people of St. Alphonsus, any parishioner needing blood can have their blood needs covered by the church.
 If you or someone in your family needs blood, call the Church Office and speak to Sara.
 The blood will be credited to your account at the hospital.
 Let Sara know the person's name, date of birth, hospital (any hospital) and the amount of blood or blood products received.

 Our quarterly blood drives are part of our Knights of Columbus Council, and they do an excellent job monitoring the blood drives.
 The Knights also offer a free lunch to each donor and sell plate lunches for the rest of the family.
 Our final blood drive of 2018 will be held on Sunday, November 18th.
-The first blood drive of 2019 will be held on Sunday, January 20th.
+Future blood drives will be held on April 7th, Jul 21st, and October 20, 2019.
 All drives are held in the St. Francis Room.

 The last weekend in January is “Blood Donor Weekend” where we recognize our donors from the previous year and have a special blessing at all Masses.